fjchange/MIST_VAD/Training_Guideline.md

 - yacs

-**[ Attention!! ] Before doning further works, remember that the paths in the codes may need to be modified to adapt to your environment.**
+**[ Attention!! ] Before doing any further, remember that the paths in the codes may need to be modified to adapt to your environment.**

 ## 3. Data Preparation
 Pre-extracted features for ShanghaiTech are uploaded on [SHT_Feats_for_MIL](https://1drv.ms/u/s!Ai48CHyipiNUkFTHTQGze7QLY1Fn?e=lhkr0i).